-By Audley Japan specialist Jake
+By Audley Japan specialist James

 A safe, clean and exciting country, Japan has all the credentials for a great family holiday.
 There’s plenty to keep children of all ages entertained from futuristic museums, hypnotic game centres and walking robots, to ninja restaurants, snow monkeys and calligraphy courses.

 The fast and efficient bullet train is an attraction in itself, but it also provides an easy way to travel around the country with your family, while there’s a wealth of restaurants and accommodation that cater for all tastes.

 For all its neon and skyscrapers, Tokyo effortlessly combines modern and innovative attractions with age-old traditions and cultural experiences.
 You could spend the morning in a tranquil temple, and in the afternoon visit the most advanced humanoid robot in the world, ASIMO, in the Honda Welcome Plaza.